neo4j/java-rest-binding/README.md

 In 1.8 it tries to collect all operations within a tx as a batch-operation which will then be executed on the server.

-This has the implication that the results retrieved within that "tx" are not immediately available but only after you called tx.success and tx.finish
+This has the implication that the results retrieved within that "tx" are not immediately available but only after you called tx.success and tx.close